TRAVEL SAFETY TIPS

 • Do not carry large bladed knives or other items which could be mistaken for weapons.
 This could cause you serious problems with Mexican customs and/or local police.

-• If bringing travelers checks, swap the registry of check numbers with your traveling companion.
+• If bringing Travelers Checks (hardly used anymore), swap the registry of check numbers with your traveling companion.
 If your checks go missing you will have your numbers when you phone for replacement checks.

 • Never walk alone or drive a car at night or in remote areas.